Drone warfare: Russo–Ukrainian war (2022–present)

-Since the 2022 Russian invasion of Ukraine, approximately 30 companies in Ukraine have emerged to mass-produce drones for the war effort.
+Since the start of the war, approximately 30 companies in Ukraine have emerged to mass-produce drones for the war effort.
 The Ukraine government Ministry of Digital Transformation initiated the "Army of Drones" project and attempted to purchase up to 200,000 drones in 2023, aiming to deploy relatively cheap drones against large advantages Russia has had in military equipment.
 In 2023, they also sponsored several competitions where the "dozens of drone developers that have sprung up all over Ukraine" are invited to make simulated attacks on ground targets, or chase fixed-wing drones, or even participate in drone dogfight competitions.
 One new model that has been successful is the "Baba Yaga" hexacopter, which can carry "44 pounds of payload".

-As of April 2024, Ukraine has started deploying manned aircraft, such as the Aeroprakt A-22 Foxbat and Yakovlev Yak-52, which uses snipers or machine guns to shoot down Russian drones.
+From early 2024, Ukraine has started deploying manned aircraft, such as the Aeroprakt A-22 Foxbat and Yakovlev Yak-52, which uses snipers or machine guns to shoot down Russian drones.
 Ukrainian drones have also been given a variety of improvised modifications for the express purpose of attacking and countering Russian drones; these include an instance in July 2024 where an FPV drone with a stick mounted to it was used to attack and eventually destroy a ZALA 421-16E reconnaissance drone through repeated aerial ramming.
-In 2024 drones controlled a through a tether with optical fiber became commonplace, thus avoiding radio jamming.
+In 2024 drones controlled through a tether with optical fiber became commonplace, thus avoiding radio jamming.

-On 31 July 2024, a Russian Mi-8 helicopter was shot down over occupied Donetsk, by a Ukrainian FPV drone, the first time a helicopter in combat was destroyed by a drone.
-The Mi-8 was believed to have been attacked on the ground either during landing or take off.
+On 31 July 2024, a Russian Mi-8 helicopter was downed over occupied Donetsk, by a Ukrainian FPV drone, the first time a helicopter in combat was destroyed by a drone.
+The Mi-8 was believed to have been attacked near the ground either during landing or take off.

-Russia launched the largest drone strike of the war on 25 November 2024, when it attacked Ukraine with 188 drones.
-Ukrainian forces shot down 76 and lost track of 96, likely due to electronic jamming.
-Other drones struck the energy grid and civilian homes.

-On 8 February 2025, Russian authorities reportedly discovered a plot in which a shipment of FPV drone headsets loaded with explosives were sent to Russian soldiers.
+In February 2025, Russian authorities reportedly discovered a plot in which a shipment of FPV drone headsets loaded with explosives were sent to Russian soldiers.
 Each headset had 10-15 grams of explosives and were programmed to detonate on activation.
 Officials compared it to the 2024 Lebanon electronic device attacks by Israel.
 Subsequent reports claimed 8 Russian FPV pilots lost their eyesight due to explosions between 4 and 7 February.
-The first explosion was reported on 4 February in the Belgorod oblast, subsequent explosions occurred in Kursk, Luhansk and Donetsk regions.